CHYingLF/Mindspore2Pytorch-weight-transform/README.md

-# Mindspore2Pytorch-weight-transform
-Transform the pytorch(.pth) model weight to mindspore (.ckpt) Code in master branch
+# Code in master branch